Thank you for your interest in sharing your expertise at the True Colors Conference, March 20 & 21, 2020.

-Some things you need to know before your fill out your proposal: Workshops are most likely to be accepted when they are:
+Some things you’ll want to know before your fill out your proposal:

 - Participant-Centered: Provide training content that engages participants in every step of the process, utilizing experiential and participatory learning techniques wherever possible.
 Your session should not be a dry lecture or non-participatory panel presentation.